 If the Presidency is vacant, the Vice President will become the President.

-Vacancies for all other positions on the Board of Directors may be filled by interim appointment.
-Appointees shall be selected from nominations submitted by eligible Member Academic Senates specified in Sections I.A and I.B of the Senate Rules.
+Vacancies for all other positions on the Board of Directors may be filled by interim appointment by the President.
+Appointees shall be selected from nominations submitted by eligible Member Academic Senates specified in Sections II.A and II.B of the ASCCC Rules.
 Nominees must meet the requirements for serving on the Board of Directors as defined in Article IV, Section 2 of the Bylaws.

-Any vacancy filled in accordance with these rules shall be filled by election at the next plenary session.
+Any vacancy filled in accordance with these rules shall be filled by election at the next Plenary Session.

-Failure to attend either two successive meetings or six days total of Board of Directors meetings per year may be deemed a resignation, pending review by the Board of Directors and subject to the Academic Senate’s Policy on the Removal of a Member of the Board of Directors.

 Recall of a Member of the Board of Directors

-A proposal to recall an elected member of the Board of Directors must be in the form of a resolution from a Member Senate that satisfies the eligibility requirements in sections I.A and I.B of the Senate Rules.
+A proposal to recall an elected member of the Board of Directors must be in the form of a resolution from a Member Academic Senate.

 The resolution must include a signature of support from 1/3 of the delegates eligible to vote for the Board member being recalled.

-Upon receipt of the recall resolution, the President shall distribute ballots on the recall to each eligible delegate within 15 days of receiving the resolution requesting removal.
+Upon receipt of the recall resolution, the President shall hold an electronic recall vote within 15 days of receiving the resolution requesting removal.
+The recall vote will be sent to delegates that are eligible to vote for the Board member being recalled.

-Ballots must be returned within 30 days from the day the ballots were distributed.
-The recall shall be approved if 2/3 of eligible delegates vote in favor of it.
+A two-thirds (2/3) vote of delegates is required for recall.

-If the recall is approved, then the Board vacancy may be filled in accordance with the section II of the Senate Rules.
+If the recall is approved, then the Board vacancy may be filled in accordance with the section III of these Rules.

-Relationship between the Academic Senate and the Academic Senate Foundation
+Relationship between the ASCCC and the Academic Senate Foundation for California Community Colleges (ASFCCC)

-The Foundation shall exist at the will of the Academic Senate Board of Directors.
+The Foundation shall exist at the will of the ASCCC Board of Directors.

-The Academic Senate shall serve as the sponsoring association for the Foundation, and any action undertaken by Academic Senate Foundation may be reviewed and discussed by the Academic Senate Board of Directors.
+The ASCCC shall serve as the sponsoring association for the Foundation, and any action undertaken by the ASFCCC may be reviewed and discussed by the ASCCC Board of Directors.

-The Foundation shall report at each regularly schedule meeting of the Academic Senate Board of Directors.
+The Foundation shall report at each regularly scheduled meeting of the ASCCC Board of Directors.

-The Foundation shall submit an annual fiscal report to the Academic Senate Board of Directors.
+The Foundation shall submit an annual fiscal report to the ASCCC Board of Directors.

-The Foundation may seek and utilize administrative support from the Academic Senate.
+The Foundation may seek and utilize administrative support from the ASCCC.

-No section of these rules shall be construed to authorize or acknowledge any control by the Academic Senate over actions taken by the Foundation or to impose any responsibilities or duties upon the Academic Senate of the actions taken by the Foundation or its members during their terms in office.
+No section of these rules shall be construed to authorize or acknowledge any control by the ASCCC over actions taken by the Foundation or to impose any responsibilities or duties upon the ASCCC of the actions taken by the Foundation or its members during their terms in office.

-In the event that the Academic Senate terminates the Foundation, all the remaining assets and property of the Foundation, after payment of all liabilities and necessary expenses, shall be distributed to such organizations consistent with the purposes stated in its bylaws, and subject to statutory or other legal requirements of the State of California.
+In the event that the ASCCC terminates the Foundation, all the remaining assets and property of the Foundation, after payment of all liabilities and necessary expenses, shall be distributed to such organizations consistent with the purposes stated in its bylaws, and subject to statutory or other legal requirements of the State of California.
 Such final distribution shall be made by a majority vote of the Foundation Board.

 Committees

-There shall be standing committees for topics related to accreditation, curriculum, educational policy, professional development, standards and practices, and other topics as identified by the Board of Directors.

-There shall be three operational committees: Budget and Finance, Elections, and Resolutions Committees.

-The Board of Directors may create other committees, task forces, and ad hoc groups as needed to address the adopted positions of the Academic Senate.
+The Board of Directors may create committees to address the adopted positions of the ASCCC.
+Committees have a variety of forms and names, including standing committees, workgroups, task forces, and ad hoc groups.

+Creation, deletion, and amendments to committees, including membership and charges, require majority vote by the Board of Directors.

+Review of committees shall take place at least every three years, in alignment with the strategic planning cycle.

+The ASCCC standing committees and other committees are listed on the ASCCC website.